karenetheridge/Dist-Zilla-Plugin-CheckSelfDependency/README.md

 regard to whether some of those modules might be provided by your dist.

 If such modules are found, the build fails.
-To remedy the situation, remove the plugin that adds the prerequisite, or remove it with [`[RemovePrereqs]`](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::RemovePrereqs).
-(Remember that plugin order is significant - you need to remove the prereq after it has been added.)
+To remedy the situation, remove the plugin that adds the prerequisite, or remove the prerequisite itself with [`[RemovePrereqs]`](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::RemovePrereqs).
+(Remember that plugin order is significant -- you need to remove the prereq after it has been added.)

 # SUPPORT